sstelfox/foundation-core/README.md

 So why the fork?
 Zurb foundation doesn't provide an easy way to download just the SASS files without using a package manager.
 When the rails plugin wasn't loading it's assets correctly I was left with two choices.
 Trace through the code to solve the issue and submit a pull request to get it into the master branch or bring in the assets by hand to known good locations.

 While it would have been better for the community as a whole if I had fixed the rails gem, I did need the quick solution.
-There have also been quite a few times when I was developing a static site that didn't need any the heaviness of a framework (and just for development) I would include a javascript SASS compiler, and a javascript coffee-script compiler.

-I will probably be switching over to one of the LESS versions of Foundation later as it is in my humble opinion, far superior than SASS.
-If you use this repository beware that it will probably not be maintained.
+I will be switching over to one of the LESS versions of Foundation, as LESS is in my humble opinion, far superior than SASS and there is a rock-solid in-browser compiler for quick development (no you should not do this for production).

+This repository should be consider dead as I won't be updating it anymore but it may still be useful to some people out there.

 MIT Open Source License
 =======================